Person holding their head in their hands feeling overwhelmed and stressed

 Telling yourself to push through.
 Willpower is a prefrontal cortex resource.
 When the prefrontal cortex is suppressed by overwhelm, the command to push through has no execution pathway.
 It adds guilt to an already depleted system.

 Skimping on sleep.
 Cortisol regulation happens during sleep.
-Shorter nights raise baseline cortisol and lower the threshold at which overwhelm hits.
+Shorter nights raise your baseline cortisol and lower the threshold at which overwhelm hits.
 The reset techniques above are harder to access on six hours than on eight.

 Related Reading